arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 ## Conclusion

-This cheat sheet is written as a quick reference, to look up the GSM and GPS feature of this product.
-For a more in-depth walk through experience please have a look at the other tutorials.
+This cheat sheet is written as a quick reference to look up the GSM and GPS feature of this product.
+For a more in-depth walk through experience, please have a look at the other tutorials.

 ## Troubleshooting